Electrostatic Discharge (ESD)

 - Use static-reducing packaging where needed

-Dycem flooring and mats are designed to attract, collect, and retain up to 99.9% of foot and wheel-borne contamination and 75% of airborne contamination, creating a particle- and dust-free environment that inhibits static buildup.
-Dycem’s flooring has a surface resistivity that effectively dissipates static at 108 ohms, reducing the risk of damage from electrostatic discharge (ESD).
-By allowing charges to flow to ground slowly and in a controlled manner, static dissipative materials prevent discharge to or from human contact.
+Dycem® mats are designed to attract, collect, and retain up to 99.9% of foot and wheel-borne contamination and 75% of airborne contamination, creating a particle- and dust-free environment that inhibits static build-up.
+Dycem mats have a surface resistivity that effectively dissipates static at 10⁸ ohms, reducing the risk of damage from electrostatic discharge (ESD).
+By allowing charges to flow to the ground slowly and in a controlled manner, static dissipative materials prevent discharge to or from human contact.